 EDOT .NET opinionated defaults

-When using EDOT .NET, you are opted into Elastic defaults for tracing, metrics and logging.
-These defaults are designed to provide a quicker getting started experience by automatically enabling data collection from telemetry signals without requiring as much up-front code as the upstream OpenTelemetry SDK.
-For most applications, these defaults should be satisfactory.
-However, they may be overridden for advanced use cases.
+When using EDOT .NET, Elastic defaults for tracing, metrics and logging are applied.
+These defaults are designed to provide a faster getting started experience by automatically enabling data collection from telemetry signals without requiring as much up-front code as the upstream OpenTelemetry SDK.
+This has the positive side effect of reducing the boilerplate code you must maintain in your application.
+These defaults should be satisfactory for most applications but may be overridden for advanced use cases.

 Defaults for all signals